10Aashish/Data-Analysis/README.md

 # My-1st
-This this my first project
+These are my projects and learnings :)